ims-systems-00/ims-kb/docs/General Information/new_user.md

 ## Logging In

 You will need to access your organisation's iMS System, you will have received the website address during your onboarding process.
-From here, login to the website using the login details found in the email.
+From here, log in to the website using the login details found in the email.

 <img src="/img/DocImg/General Information/New_User/Log_In.png" alt="Log In" class="center"/>